The Train Cars

 What would a railroad depot museum be without train cars?
 We are lucky to have several that we can open during the summer season.
 The last, regular pasenger train stopped in Limon in 1966.
 The last frieght train to use the depot was in 1980.
 Visible in the rail yard are various railroad items, including signals and a wooden water tower, a sheep herder's wagon, and a chicken coop.

-As steam engines disappeared, tenders were converted to new uses.
-In 1951, #95580 was converted by the Rock Island into a snow plow, and is one of only three that had an observer's cabins behind the plow.
-When it arrived at the museum it was painted in the Union Pacfic's black and white pattern, but now it proudly wears Rock Island colors once again.
+In 1951, #95580 was converted by the Rock Island into a snow plow, and is one of only three that had an observer's cabin behind the plow.
+When it arrived at the museum it was painted in the Union Pacfic's black and white pattern.

 Dining Car - The blue dining car was originally a 14-section Pullman Sleep Car, built in 1914.
 It still bears the Pullman plaque.
 It was put in service with the Great Northern Railroad.
 In 1939, it saw a conversion to a Tourist Car with seating and used for passenger service until 1956.
 It was then converted into a MoW (Maintenance of Way) diner/office car for Great Northern to feed work crews.
 In 1970, is was sold to a private individual.
 Prior to coming to Colorado, the car was used on the Cadillac and Lake City Railway as part of a tourist train in Michigan.